mymessiroom30-debug/Phone-Detection-1.0/README.md

 ## About the Project

 For this project, I made a program that can detect when someone is using a phone.
 It uses an NVIDIA Jetson Orin Nano, a webcam, and an AI model that I trained myself.
-When the camera sees a phone for a few seconds, the program gives an alert telling the person to put their phone away.
+When the camera sees a phone for a few seconds, the program recognizes the phone in their hand.

 ## How It Works

 First, the webcam records a live video feed.
 Every frame is sent to my AI model, which looks for mobile phones.
-If the model detects a phone and it stays visible for a few seconds, the program displays a warning message.
-If the phone is removed, the alert stops and the program starts watching again.
+If the model detects a phone, the program displays a box around the phone in frame.
+If the phone is removed, there is no object box display around any recognized objects.

 ## How I Made It

 I used NVIDIA's Jetson Inference library and DetectNet SSD to train my own object detection model.
 I trained it using the Open Images dataset, which has thousands of pictures of mobile phones with labeled bounding boxes.
-After training the model, I exported it and used it in a Python program that runs on the Jetson Orin Nano.
+After training the model, I exported it and ran it on the Jetson Orin Nano.

 ## Materials Used